Lewis E. Sawyer

 He served as mayor of Friars Point from 1896 until he enlisted in the Spanish–American War in June 1898.
 He served in the Philippine Islands during the war.

 He resumed the practice of law in Iuka, Mississippi, in 1900.

 He moved to Hot Springs, Arkansas, in 1908 and continued the practice of his profession.

-He served as member of the State house of representatives in 1913 and 1915 and was its speaker in the latter year.
+He served as member of the Arkansas House of Representatives in 1913 and 1915.
+He served as Speaker of the Arkansas House of Representatives in 1915.

-Sawyer was elected as a Democrat to the Sixty-eighth Congress and served from March 4, 1923, until his death at Hot Springs, Arkansas, May 5, 1923.
+Sawyer was elected as a Democrat to the Sixty-eighth Congress and served from March 4, 1923, until his death at Hot Springs, Arkansas, on May 5, 1923.

 He was interred in Hollywood Cemetery.